stigward/stigward.github.io/_posts/2022-09-26-swordmaster-pwn-chal.md

 ```

 ### Step 4:
 Now it's time to start the heap exploitation process.
-To make matters simplier, we can write a wrapper around the craft sword program interaction.
+To make matters simpler, we can write a wrapper around the craft sword program interaction.
 ```python
 def malloc(size, data):
   p.recvuntil(b'>> ')